 Quarantine rules FAQs

-If people have travelled for holiday purposes they would need to book and agree holiday or other leave with their employer to cover both their holiday and quarantine period.
+If people have travelled for holiday purposes, and are required to quarantine, they would need to book and agree holiday or other leave with their employer to cover both their holiday and quarantine period.
 If people could work effectively from home during their quarantine period, that may be an option to consider.
 If not, some other arrangement may need to be considered.

 There is no legal entitlement to pay.
 SSP is not triggered unless they become unwell.
 Contractual sick pay is unlikely to be triggered.
 If people could work effectively from home during their quarantine period, then that may be an option to consider which would mean they could continue to be paid.
 But if not, some other arrangement may need to be considered, which may include unpaid leave.